cohen-ariel/Active-Learning-Project/README.md

 # **Active Learning in the Medical Domain – an Innovative Uncertainty & Proximity Based Sampling Approach**

 In this project, we implement a genuine approach to sampling during the active learning pipeline, named "Cluster Uncertainty Sampling".
-The approach is discussed in detail in the paper.
+The approach is discussed in further detail in the paper.

 ## **Running Instructions**